 - The official Barcelona Tourism webpage

-And that’s it for a day trip around Barcelona!
+And that’s it for our guide to spending a day in Barcelona!
 I’d love your thoughts and feedback as to what I’d put in, left out, or anything at all!
 Hit up the comments below and share your feelings with the world!